Dianamod/Projects/README.md

 Top 3 Products by Shipping Cost.
 Identify the top 3 SKUs for each carrier that have the highest shipping costs per product shipped.

 # Tableau analysis
-In tableau I used charts, tables and KPIs that provide quick insights into the data set.
+In Tableau I used charts, tables and KPIs that provide quick insights into the data set.
 The following Key Performance Indicators (KPIs) are provided in dashboards:
 1. Failure rate
 2. Avg defect rate